tufty317/LPYC_3/README.md

 This project contains scripts for creating the charts in the report “London’s population of young children – current and future”.
 The report is available on the GLA Datastore, available here https://data.london.gov.uk/dataset/london-s-population-of-young-children---current-and-future

 Links to the original data sources are provided in the report.
-This folder only includes the data (in the folder Data_for_Github) needed to create the charts, together with the R scripts (in the folder Scripts_for_Github).
+This folder only includes the data (in the folder "Data_for_Github") needed to create the charts, together with the R scripts (in the folder "Scripts_for_Github").
-The charts without titles are included in the folder Charts_for_Github.
+The charts corresponding to the numbers listed below under "CHART NUMBER" are included in the folder "Charts_for_Github".

 Some data files could not be uploaded as they are larger than Github's maximum permitted.
-These can be provided on request.
+These files can be provided on request.

-For this query and any others please contact Veronica Tuffrey at the Greater London Authority (Veronica.Tuffrey@london.gov.uk)
+For this query and any others, please contact Veronica Tuffrey at the Greater London Authority (Veronica.Tuffrey@london.gov.uk)

 CHART NUMBER; SCRIPT NAME; DATA FILE(s) -